jinantonic/nasa-apod-project/README.md

 <br /><br /><br />

-## ✨ Features
+## ✨ Features to Explore
 - Intro page that brings a mini universe to your screen
 - Browse NASA's Astronomy Picture of the Day (APOD)
 - Explore the APOD archive by date and media type
 - Save your favorite content to a dedicated favorites page
 - View and interact with your browsing history
 - Easily select and explore APODs using a date picker
-- Enjoy an interactive UI with filters, search, modals, and more
+- Enjoy an interactive UI with filters, search, modals, loading and more
+- Error handling for failed API calls
 - Responsive design that works seamlessly across devices
 - Global context for efficient state management (e.g., history and favorites)
 <br /><br /><br />